dunfermlinewest/dunfermlinewest.github.io/_posts/2021-02-19-Christian-reflections-on-coronavirus.md

 **So where do we go from here?**
 > "The secret of God's saving power is the self-giving love of the incarnate son" (p25)

-This is a love that God has always wanted humans to practice in his world in unity. (p33) Wright posits that God's people are to be the answer to the question What?
+Wright suggests that God's people are to be the answer to the question What?
 What needs to be done?
 How can we help?
 God works in all things with and through those who love him. (p35) Circling back to lament, Wright highlights that grief is a significant part of love. (p53) A response in love is admitting that we may not have answers, and it is realising that the way Christians behave is a significant factor in pointing towards the actual signs of God, of new life, of new creation: Bringing healing to the world, bread to the hungry and sight to the blind.(p60)

 Wright, like many writers, highlights accounts of Christian responses during previous great plagues.
 These Christians in their acts of love became beacons of God's Kingdom in a time of distress and uncertainty.

 > "The early Christians would pitch in and nurse people, sometimes saving lives, sometimes dying themselves...
 The way Christians behaved in the great plagues of the early centuries was a significant factor in contributing to the spread of faith" (p61)

 As I finish this review I can't help but be reminded of when recently I went to the church building and there was stickered on the wall by our door a note saying "coronavirus is not real."
 I prefer to think that I do not know who put this sticker there, because as I consider all those who I know personally who have been tragically affected by the virus, I cannot see how such denial is a reasonable or loving response.
 Certainly, there are no easy answers.
-A news article I was reading today highlighted the prevalence of families and friends that have fractured due to disagreements over how we ought to respond to the virus.
+A news article I was reading today highlighted the prevalence of relationships between families and friends that have fractured due to disagreements over how we ought to respond to the virus.
 Tom Wright's suggested response of mourning with those who mourn and serving where we can in acts of love is compelling and honest.
-His book is challenging and treats the topic with more thought than Lennox.
+His book is challenging and treats the topic with in more depth than Lennox.
 His book is certainly timely but is also worth sitting on the shelf to pull out during any time of uncertainty not just covid19.

 If you would like to borrow either of these books, simply contact Anthony and he will add you to the list.